 To be eligible, part-time students should plan to study for no less than 50% of full time.
 The research expenses and stipend payable to the student may be adjusted accordingly.
 Part-time students in full-time, or near full-time employment, are not eligible for a stipend.

-Scholarships are normally awarded for 36 months (3 years) for full-time study and up to 72 months (6 years) for part-time study.
+The studentships are normally awarded for 36 months (3 years) for full-time study and up to 72 months (6 years) for part-time study.
 The tenure period may be extended to a maximum of 42 months (or 84 months for part-time students), but only when a case for such an extension has been made at the time of nomination and approved by the Trust as part of the award.
-Extended project duration will require confirmation by the University that the tuition fees for the final 6 month period (or 12 months if studying part-time) will be waived (the Trust will pay only the other elements of the scholarship pro-rata).
+Extended project duration will require confirmation by the University that the tuition fees for the final 6 month period (or 12 months if studying part-time) will be waived (the Trust will pay only the other elements of the program pro-rata).

-Scholarships will normally start on 1st October.
+financial aid positions will normally start on 1st October.
 The Trust may agree to a deferred start date only in exceptional circumstances.

 Scholars are expected to devote their whole time to the purpose for which the Scholarship was awarded.